 Default Price: This is auto populated if it exists.
 It is the default price from the Supplier or the Product details (if a Supplier default price is recorded, it will override the Product's default purchase price).

 Unit of Measure: Currently defaults to the Product's unit of measure (if any)

 Comments: Place any appropriate comments here.

-Returning to the Suppliers tab you will see a blue information icon to the left of the Purchase Price if a Supplier has quantity pricing, as illustrated below:
+Returning to the Suppliers tab you will see a blue information icon to the left of the Purchase Price if a Supplier has quantity pricing.

 Default Sell Price: The default sell price for a sales order.
 This can be overridden and will only be used if the customer does not belong to a price tier.